sftpgo/docs/docs/tutorials/eventmanager-folders.md

 Similar filters can be applied based on groups or roles as well.

 We also want to restrict the rule to files uploaded to the `/inbound` folder that start with `vista_` and end with `.csv`.
-To do this, configure the following path filters.
+To do this, configure the path filter `/inbound/vista_*.csv`.

-- `/inbound/vista_*`
-- `/inbound/*.csv`
+Several path filters are alternatives: a path matching any of them triggers the rule.
+Two filters `/inbound/vista_*` and `/inbound/*.csv` would also match `/inbound/vista_report.txt`.

 ![Upload rule3](../assets/img/uploadrule3.png){data-gallery="upload-rule3"}

-Keep in mind that these are virtual paths (relative to the user's home).
+Note that these are virtual paths, relative to the user's home directory.
 You can also filter on the [filesystem path](#virtual-path-vs-filesystem-path-filters) if you need to match by physical storage location.

 Finally select the `copy` action and save the rule.

 ![Upload rule4](../assets/img/uploadrule4.png){data-gallery="upload-rule4"}

-That's it!
-Now upload some test files to confirm everything works as expected.
-For example:
+Upload some test files to verify that the rule behaves as expected:

-- Files uploaded outside of `/inbound` → the action will not be triggered.
+- Files uploaded outside of `/inbound` => the action is not triggered.
-- Files in `/inbound` with the correct prefix and extension → the action will be triggered.
+- Files in `/inbound` with the correct prefix and extension => the action is triggered.
-- Files in `/inbound` with a .txt extension → the action will not be triggered.
+- Files in `/inbound` with a `.txt` extension => the action is not triggered.
-- Files in a subdirectory like `/inbound/subdir`, even with the correct extension → the action will not be triggered, we haven't used the double asterisk syntax to match subdirectories.
+- Files in a subdirectory such as `/inbound/subdir`, even with the correct prefix and extension => the action is not triggered, because the configured patterns do not use the double asterisk syntax required to match subdirectories.

 ### Virtual Path vs Filesystem Path Filters

-By default, rule path patterns match against the **virtual path** — the path as seen by the user (e.g., `/inbound/vista_report.csv`).
-This is the most common and intuitive approach.
+By default, rule path patterns match against the **virtual path** — the path as seen by the user, for example `/inbound/vista_report.csv`.

 However, you can also configure individual patterns to match against the **filesystem path** — the actual storage location.
 This is useful when you need to filter based on the physical backend, for example: